tesselle/khroma/cran-comments.md

 0 errors | 0 warnings | 0 note

+* I made the corrections requested as a result of the first submission attempt (2018-10-13).

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.